ennis/fluff/GUI_NOTES.md

 - Need to be able to inspect the layout tree.
    - Either dump to terminal or view it in a separate window.

+- Fix initial position of modal windows
+  - They flash in the top-left corner of the screen before being moved to the correct position.
+  - Not sure if this is a problem with winit or with us